Common Purpose Programme

 - Travel insurance

-Participants will need to fund their travel to and from Heathrow Airport, meals and spending money.
+Participants will need to fund their travel to and from the London departure airport, meals and spending money.

 Who is eligible for funding?